React Native

 javaScriptEnabled

-- need to specify
+- You must specify

-- need to add
+- You must add

 originWhitelist={['*']}